mike10004/requery-face/README.md

 Some suggestions on how to improve the code:

-* avoid creating unnecessary arrays, or reuse them where possible
-* be more efficient in creating image data integer arrays (instead of using a lot of `Raster.getSample(x, y)` calls)
 * use single-channel representations of images (instead of 4-channel RGBA)
+* parallelize the image data analysis part

 [liuliu]: http://libccv.org/